-Every instance also has an internal IP address that is addressable only within the network.
-Within the network, instances can also be addressed by instance name and the network will resolve an instance name into an internal IP address.
+Every instance also has an internal IP address that is unique to the VPC network.
+Within the VPC network, instances can also be addressed by instance name and the network will resolve an instance name into an internal IP address.

 External load balancers also require an external IP address to be able to communicate with outside sources.
 Depending on the load balancer type, you might need a regional or global external IP address.